tomjoht/learnapidoc/_includes/content/activities/find_open_source_project.md

 To find an open-source project with API doc needs:

 1. Go to the [GitHub Advanced Search](https://github.com/search/advanced).
 2. Under the **Issues Options** section, in the **With the labels** row, type `help wanted`.
-This is a common tag teams use to attract volunteers to their project (but some teams that need help might not use it).
+This is a standard tag that teams use to attract volunteers to their project (but some teams that need help might not use it).

     Scroll to the top and notice that `label: "help wanted"` automatically populates in the field.